 The Malaise trapping was complementary to the Little Assynt Lochs Project carried out by Caroline Bowes in 2010 and the Quinag Lochs Project also carried out that year by Gwen Richards.

 After reading the reports of the 2010 projects, we began to wonder how much recent information there was on the wildlife of Little Assynt.

-Accordingly, the Committee of the Field Club agreed in March 2018, with the encouragement of the CCWT, to sponsor a Little Assynt Wildlife Project.
+Accordingly, the Field Club Committee agreed in March 2018, with the encouragement of the CCWT, to sponsor a Little Assynt Wildlife Project.
 This would involve an audit of existing information, including that relating to the Loch Beannach Islands SSSI, the identification of obvious gaps, and some targeted fieldwork.

 There have been three visits so far (see below), mainly focussed on the woodlands of Torr Mor, on the southern edge of Little Assynt.

 Future fieldwork.
 Two of the AFC field meetings later this year are on Little Assynt.
 On Saturday 12th August 2018, Stephen Moran will be exploring the insect life of the eastern shores of Loch Beannach, as far round as Ruigh Coinich (This outing was postponed due to illness and took place on 30th June 2019).
 On Sunday 16th September 2018, Bruce Ing will be leading a fungus foray along the Loop Path.

 If you would be interested in helping with the Project please contact Ian Evans or Gwen Richards on firstname.lastname@example.org, thank you.